 - The residential community is designed to provide the structure necessary for academic success as well as to ensure that students can experience the freedom of college life.

-- The Dean of Students is Tim Verhey – email@example.com, 910-277-5300.
-Dean Verhey can answer your questions or point you in the right direction.
+- The Director of Housing is Mary Cross – email@example.com.
+She can answer your housing questions or point you in the right direction.

 - 95% of students live on campus in either the single-gender tall dorms or the co-ed flat dorms.